 Administering authority offered reduced or deferred benefits

 If you offered ‘capped’ members a choice between reduced and deferred benefits, those members are now entitled to unreduced benefits.
 You should identify any exits between 4 November 2020 and 11 February 2021 where a member who left due to redundancy or efficiency was offered this choice.
-You can bring into effect the provisions of regulation 30(7):
+You must bring into effect the provisions of regulation 30(7):

 calculate the member’s unreduced benefits which are payable from the day after leaving, and

 let the employer know that an unreduced pension will be paid and request the full strain cost from the employer.
+You should also inform them of the date you would normally have invoiced for the strain cost had the cap not applied-they will need this information to calculate the interest due.

 Administering authority paid unreduced benefits